MonolithProjects/ansible-github_actions_runner/.github/CONTRIBUTING.md

 ## 6. Create a pull request

-Please create a pull request into the `master` branch.
+Please create a pull request into the `develop` branch.
 Here is [how to do it](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 Please consider to [sponsor](https://github.com/sponsors/monolithprojects) me :-)